Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Summary

-In summary, the jet-particle $v_{2}$ in high-multiplicity (0--10\%) \pPb collisions at $\snn = 5.02$ TeV is assessed for the first time in the \pt range 0.5--8~GeV/$c$ by means of a novel multi-particle correlation technique.
-The jet-particle $v_2$ is also measured down to low \pt in semicentral \PbPb collisions at \snn = 5.02 TeV.
-These results are complementary to the previous jet $v_2$ results at higher \pt.
+In summary, the jet-particle $v_{2}$ measured in high-multiplicity (0--10\%) \pPb collisions at $\snn = 5.02$~TeV is assessed for the first time in the \pt range 0.5--8.0~GeV/$c$ by means of a novel multi-particle correlation technique.
+The jet-particle $v_2$ is also measured down to low \pt in semicentral \PbPb collisions at $\snn = 5.02$~TeV and is complementary to the previous jet $v_2$ results at higher \pt.
+Comparisons with the inclusive charged-particle $v_2$ measured in both \pPb and \PbPb collisions are discussed.
 A positive and \pt-independent $v_{2}$ signal is observed with a significance reaching 6.8$\sigma$ at low \pt in \pPb collisions.
 The $v_2$ magnitude is smaller than that measured in \PbPb collisions at intermediate \pt.
+In addition, a clear \pt dependence of the $v_2$ signal of jet particles is observed in \PbPb collisions.
 The comparison with AMPT predictions shows that parton interactions can generate a positive $v_{2}$ for jet particles in high-multiplicity \pPb collisions.
-These parton interactions combined with the coalescence mechanism during the hadronisation phase, keep the particle spectra unchanged with respect to binary-scaled pp collisions.
 These new results bring crucial information about the origin of the observed azimuthal anisotropies of jet particles in \pPb collisions and set key constraints on theoretical calculations.